naziyazubarie-tech/Arduino-and-python-projects-/README.md

 ## Recognition
 - Presented at multiple exhibitions including Indore
 - Won awards and recognition for innovation and social impact
+- got recognised by India's top newspaper and got my name on it
 ## Skills Used
 - Arduino
 - Sensors & embedded systems